Our ‘Go To’ Herb: Basil

 The basil finds extensive uses in the cuisine of many cultures.
 In many culinary preparations, the basil is used fresh, in the frozen form, or as the dried basil powder in soups, it is used to flavor all kinds of fish dishes, to flavor omelets, it is used in salads and dressings, it is used as a stuffing, it is used in many kinds of pasta dishes, it is used on pizza, and it is also often mixed with many common vegetables such as the artichoke, it is used a flavoring with broccoli, it is used with carrots and eggplant, it is used alongside cabbage, it is also used with squash, and with vegetables such as the zucchini.
 As a herbal flavoring and seasoning herb, the basil goes best with tomatoes, with which it is often served as the accompaniment, the basil is also a tasty and essential flavor in the making of tomato paste and to flavor all types of tomato-based sauces.
 It is also used in the making of pesto, this very delectable Italian sauce has exotic ingredients including the crushed leaves of the basil, accompanied by garlic and olive oil, some Parmesan cheese and pine nuts are also typically added to the mix.

 The fresh leaves of the basil can be added to salads as a herbal taste enhancer.
 The smaller leaves of the basil are typically used whole.
-The best way to preserve to preserve the flavor of large leaves it is better to tear them into pieces than to cut them up.
+The best way to preserve the flavor of large leaves it is better to tear them into pieces than to cut them up.
 For the best aroma and flavor using fresh basil, the leaves are better added towards the end of the recipe’s cooking time.
 As a flavor, the fresh leaves of the basil can also be added to ordinary vinegar and virgin olive oil; these fluids can then be used to flavor different recipes.

 Fresh floral arrangements can be buttressed by adding sprigs of fragrant basil among the different flowers.